Nayluisa Cáceres

-Nayluisa Jhaylenny Cáceres Acevedo (born 18 November 1999) is a Venezuelan professional footballer who plays as a goalkeeper for Liga F club Alhama and the Venezuela women's national team.
+Nayluisa Jhaylenny Cáceres Acevedo (born 18 November 1999) is a Venezuelan professional footballer who plays as a goalkeeper for Liga F club Tenerife and the Venezuela women's national team.

 Early life

 Cáceres was born in Socopó, Barinas.

 Club career

 Cáceres has played for Zamora FC in Venezuela, for Unión Española de Guayaquil in Ecuador and for UD Granadilla Tenerife in Spain.

 International career

 Cáceres made her senior debut for Venezuela on 8 April 2021.